ProprioCS/Provia.Documents/Order Oversight Utility.md

 ==The email template for notifying the sales rep (and potentially the order team) upon quote approval is the main item that needs to be defined and created.==

-==The Orion Quote Approval Workflow primarily relies on standard NetSuite functionality and UI/UX components, requiring no unique design considerations beyond the normal SuiteFlow capabilities.==
+==The Provia Quote Approval Workflow primarily relies on standard NetSuite functionality and UI/UX components, requiring no unique design considerations beyond the normal SuiteFlow capabilities.==

 ## ==Features== and Functionality